lannonbr/vscode-rocks/src/pages/decorations/index.md

 }
 ```

-Now if you open the debugging menu or press `F5`, a debugging instance will open up.
+Now if you open the debugging menu and run the `Extension` launch configuration or press `F5`, a debugging instance of VS Code will open up.
 Open up a JS file that has a few console.log calls and press save and you should see the decorations in action:

 ![console.log's decorated](console-log.png)

-# Gotchas
+# Gotchas & Tips

-// TODO: Finish this

-Some things to know when using decorations:

-Mention things that are gotchas (updating decorations, creating TextEditorDecorationTypes outside functions so the types stay consistent, etc)
+Some things to know when using decorations.
+First, the decorationType object is very important when updating decorations. decoration type objects are used as the key for decorations so if you send a new array of ranges to be decorated, it will overwrite them.
+That said, if you call the `createTextEditorDecorationType` function every single time you want to insert decorations, it will treat each one as a new instance which can cause unexpected behavior down the road. to mitigate this, either store the type globally or as a member variable of a class.

+As well, do try to be efficient with updating decorations, as it could get computationally costly if updating decorations often if you are decorating the entire file rather than a single line or scope of code.

 That's it for this week.
 In a future post, I am going to discuss a sister-api to this, CodeLens, which adds actionable decorations above code lines